-- If she’s in assisted living, encourage her to get to know the other residents or invite someone from outside to visit her with you.
+- If she’s in an assisted living facility, encourage her to get to know the other residents or invite someone from outside to visit her with you.

 - Don’t feel like you have to limit this companionship to someone her own age.
 That’s great if they are, but you could also find a young mother who doesn’t have a grandmother around: Preschoolers are great for reminding seniors how good it is to be alive.
 Or find a college student who’s missing home and would welcome some “Grandma hugs.”

 And amid all your hustle and bustle to help her, sometimes just sit and hold her hand.
 You can remind her of funny things that happened when you were little, or you can just sit and be.
 The shared companionship will do a lot to help you both.

 4. Talked WITH (not to or about):

 Sometimes you can’t sit around.
 There are things to do, places to go…and much of that means you need to give Grandma instructions.
 Time to take a bath, time to eat, time to get dressed.